Skip to content

 3. DOCKER-USER iptables (/usr/local/sbin/docker-user-fw.sh) — drops public 80/443, allows the tailnet, and handles the SFTP DNAT gotcha (match conntrack --ctorigdstport 2222, not --dport, because Docker DNATs 2222→2022 before the rule sees it).

 • Cloudflare Access: staging onlycrm/www/api/mcp.warmlyyours.ws are gated to the wy-employees group (24 h session).
 Production has no CF Access by design (public site; Rails handles its own auth).
-The planned docs.warmlyyours.dev portal will be gated to @warmlyyours.com.
+The internal docs.warmlyyours.dev portal is gated to @warmlyyours.com.

 • Tailnet: all operator surfaces (SSH, Netdata, HAProxy stats, SFTPGo UI, Databasus, Mailpit, psql) are Tailscale-only.
 Stable VIPs heatwave-db (→primary) and heatwave-db-ro (→standby) survive CHI↔DAL flips.
 The Tailscale ACL is Terraform-managed (infra/terraform/tailscale/).